The Tay Foundation is a Charitable Trust helping the River Tay and its tributaries, fish and environment

 After 1999 the trophy was not presented and remained locked in a cupboard for over 10 years and was lost to the salmon fishing world until the Tay Foundation was able to acquire it with the aim of relaunching it as an award for the largest salmon caught and released in Scotland on a fly.

 In 2009 property specialists Savills entered into a partnership with the Tay Foundation to revive what was the most keenly contested angling award in Scotland for the best part of thirty years.
-Over the next few years it regained its former position as 'the' coveted award for any river, ghillie and rod to win.
-In 2014 the sponsorship of the trophy was taken over by FishPal.
-The renamed FishPal Malloch Trophy aims to promote the conservation of salmon and catch and release programmes on all Scottish rivers.
+Over the next few years, it regained its former position as 'the' coveted award for any river, ghillie and rod to win.
+In 2014 the sponsorship of the trophy was taken over by FishPal who continued to sponsor the trophy until 2016.
+From 2017, the Tay Foundation will continue to award the trophy until a new sponsor takes over.

 The Malloch Challenge Trophy Committee is made up of representatives from the regions in Scotland.
 The Committee’s decision in all matters is final and no correspondence will entered into subsequent to the award winner being announced.